eric-nieuwland/Thoth/docs/DEVELOPERS.md

 This will create a directory `dist` containing
 - a file with extension `.tar.gz` - the distributable source code
-- a file with extension `.whl` - the distributable wheel
+- a file with extension `.whl` - the distributable wheel (you need this)

 Also, there will now be a directory `Thoth-dhwtj.egg-info`.
 It is safe to discard this directory and its content.